-“Most efficient soap in world”, Black Hand was marketed especially for its capacity to clean.
+“Most efficient soap in the world”, Black Hand was marketed especially for its capacity to clean.
 Its name is also suggesting this: the soap could clean even the dirtiest hands.
 Moreover, it could remove odours efficiently.
-The soap worked in salt- and cold-water dissolving fat well.
-The product had found several applications in German Navy and it was tested also in Finnish coastal fleet for cleaning painted, enamelled and wood surfaces as well as in washing the protective covers.
+The soap worked in salt-water and cold-water dissolving fat well.
+The product had found several applications in German Navy and also in Finnish coastal fleet tested it for cleaning painted, enamelled and wood surfaces as well as in washing the protective covers.
 It proved to be efficient and more easily rinseable than tall oil soap.
 The soap softened however too quickly which increased its consumption and proved costly.

 The product was marketed also abroad already at an early stage.
 In order to evaluate its demand in the neighbouring country, the product was supposed to be presented during the Finland Week in Stockholm in April 1936.
 The United States market was also researched.
 However, the price of the product proved to be a problem: Palmolive Soap was sold in shops for the price of 10 cents per three bars which was about Fmk 4,60 in Finnish currency.
 In Finland, one Black Hand bar cost Fmk 3,00 which seemed to be over the top even for the domestic clientele.